Week-by-week guide to pregnancy

 Our week-by-week pregnancy guide is full of essential information.
 From early pregnancy symptoms to how your baby is growing and developing, you'll find it all here.

 You'll be offered a range of tests around now that will look at your blood, urine and blood pressure.
-A highlight for many women is their first ultrasound scan (see 'Your first scan').
+A highlight for many women is their first ultrasound scan.
 These tests provide you with opportunities to get your health, and your baby's health, checked out – but if you don't want to have them, then that's your choice.
 You can find out more about antenatal checks and tests here.

 As you start to bulge out a bit, your muscles and ligaments will stretch, and this could give you pains around your stomach.
 If it hurts a lot, then see your midwife or doctor as soon as possible.

 Your body is now pumping around up to 50 per cent more blood than usual.
 The blood feeds your womb – but it can also make you feel hot, sweaty and dizzy.
 That's your baby's way of telling you to put your feet up and have a drink!

 Your baby has previously been fed by a yolk sac, but a new organ called the placenta is now poised to take over, or it may have done so already.
 The placenta will nourish the baby and remove waste.
 While the switchover happens, the hormones involved could make you feel really tired and emotional.